CraigStuntz/CraigStuntz.github.io/posts/2023-04-03-building-a-synthesizer-4.markdown

 ## Glossary

 Closed loop gain
+: We've just been calling this the "gain" so far in this article.
-: The closed loop gain is the gain of an entire op amp circuit when wired in a feedback (that's the "closed loop") configuration.
+  The closed loop gain is the gain of an entire op amp circuit when wired in a feedback (that's the "closed loop") configuration.
 For example, if you use two resistors of the same value in an amplifier configuration, then the op amp has a closed loop gain of 2.